 If your health issue is not under control and you’re not compliant with your doctor’s recommendation, you’ll have to opt for a no-exam policy.
-No exam policy would be one of your best options if you were denied for life insurance in the past
+No exam policy would be one of your best options if you were denied life insurance in the past.

 Simplified Issue Life Insurance

 Simplified issue policies don’t require a medical exam.
 You only need to answer a series of health questions.
-These health questions are very lenient and accepting many health conditions.
+These health questions are very lenient and accept many health conditions.

 Simplified issue life insurance has a level death benefit.
 If you were approved for this type of policy, you are immediately covered from the first day.
 Your beneficiaries will receive 100% of your death benefit when you pass away for whatever reason.

 If you don’t qualify for simplified issue life insurance, a graded death benefit is your next best option.
 Graded death benefit has a two to a three-year waiting period before the death benefit kicks in.

 During the waiting period, if you suddenly pass away – the life insurance company would only refund your premiums plus interest, or they would give a percentage of your death benefit.

 If you pass away during the first year, the company will pay your beneficiary 40% of the death benefit.
 If you die in the second year, the death benefit payout will be 70%.
 After the waiting period, your beneficiary would receive 100% of the death benefit.